 Over time, normal wear-and-tear and the expansion and contraction of materials will loosen caulking or cause some materials to separate.
 You may notice this where drywall meets concrete, or where tile grout meets a tub.
 We will ensure that cracks or areas where two materials meet are properly caulked when you take occupancy.
-Maintenance of caulking after this time is your responsibility as this will split from expansion/contraction and cleaning.
+Maintenance of caulking after this time is your responsibility.